LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - The next steps cannot be completed without proper documentation and proof of this particular job advertisement.

-Two separate ads must be placed in a Sunday edition of a local newspaper.
-The ads may run in consecutive weeks as long as they’re documented.
+Employers must place two separate ads in a Sunday edition of a local newspaper.
+Employers can run the ads in consecutive weeks as long as you document them.

-- Method in which applicants should submit resumes;
+- The method by which applicants should submit resumes;

 - A description of the job requirements and basic duties;